Watch a video tutorial on the Storybook channel

 In the above example, we use the object spread feature of ES 2015.

-You can also define args at the component level; such args will apply to all stories of the component unless they are overwritten.
+You can also define args at the component level; they will apply to all the component's stories unless you overwrite them.
 To do so, use the

 default CSF export:

 You can separate the arguments to a story to compose in other stories.
-Here’s how args can be used in multiple stories for the same component.
+Here's how you can combine args for multiple stories of the same component.

-In order to protect against XSS attacks, keys and values of args specified through the URL are limited to alphanumeric characters, spaces, underscores and dashes.
-Any args that don't abide these restrictions will be ignored and stripped, but can still be used through code and manipulated through the Controls addon.
+As a safeguard against XSS attacks, the arg's keys and values provided in the URL are limited to alphanumeric characters, spaces, underscores, and dashes.
+Any other types will be ignored and removed from the URL, but you can still use them with the Controls addon and within your story.

 args param is always a set of